 COMPARABLE SALES AMOUNTS

 Appraisers generally seek out a few comparable homes when they are appraising a property.
-A few comparable sales on hand provides appraisers with an average to work with when establishing the value of a subject home.
+A few comparable sales on hand provides appraisers with an average to work with when establishing the value of a home.
 It wouldn’t be fair to use a property that was recently sold for a price that was lower than the average amount.
-When other properties are available for comparison’s sake, appraisers obtain a more accurate picture of an area’s average value without any of them being skewed.
+When other properties are available for comparison’s sake, appraisers strive to obtain a more accurate picture of an area’s average value without any of them being skewed.

 THE ROLE OF COMPARABLE SALES